Seven Signs it’s Time to Raise Your Rates

 6. Take advantage of other changes or seasons in your business to notify clients (new hire, new service, year-end, etc.) of the new rate.

-I’ll say it again: you are likely undercharging for your services.
-Who is the biggest culprit?
-I think hourly designers.
+I’ll say it again: you are likely undercharging for your interior design services.

-Need more help?
+Need help with pricing your interior design services so they are profitable?
 Here are some additional resources created specifically for interior designers that you might enjoy:

 Our Pricing & Proposals Workshop for Interior Designers